 Course Coordinator: Joana Lia Ferreira, mcr.coordenador@fct.unl.pt

-Academic divison: mestrados@fct.unl.pt
+Academic division: mestrados@fct.unl.pt

 Throughout their training, particularly during the Internship or final Dissertation, Master’s students in Conservation and Restoration will develop the ability to work in dialogue with a wide range of knowledge areas.
 These professionals will be equipped to innovate, continuously update their skills, and compete at an international level.